 Maybe you don’t have paid experience just yet, but having any kind of experience is hugely advantageous.
 Volunteering, for one, proves that you’re a hard worker who is keenly interested in working in whatever field in which you choose to volunteer because you’ve spent your free time doing it without compensation anyway.

 There is a wealth of volunteer work available, both at home and overseas.
 And the fact that you want work abroad without experience is often totally fine since you're not getting paid.
 They can't be too picky, right?

 You can volunteer before you travel or go to your destination of interest and volunteer while you’re there.
-If you choose to do the latter, you might even have the option to move up from a volunteer to a paid employee after putting in your time.
+If you choose to do the latter, you might even have the option to move up.
+You could go from a volunteer to a paid employee eventually.